 - certainty on the perfection of securities and governmental approval requirements; and

-- adequate choice of law as to ensure enforceability and foreclosure.
+- adequate choice of law to ensure enforceability and foreclosure.

-As to the pitfalls that should be avoided by international buyers and investors that are having transactions in Mexico:
+As to the pitfalls that should be avoided by international buyers and investors with transactions in Mexico:

 - material tax, labour and social security contingencies.
 Outsourcing and employer substitution schemes should be carefully evaluated;

 - environmental liabilities; and